 When people think of fruit, the pomegranate may not be the first thing that comes to mind.
 It turns out, however, that this particular fruit is high in phytochemicals.
 Pomegranates are becoming more widely known for their estrogen-blocking properties as well as their antioxidant virtues.

 Give these diet ideas a try, and use your food to naturally block estrogen production.
 If your goal is to treat low T, reducing your estrogen levels can be helpful.
 Talk to your doctor about any dietary changes you may decide to make.
-They can provide guidance and prescribe any necessary medications for dealing with low T.
+They can provide guidance and prescribe any necessary medications for addressing low T.